Stackclash/5e-vault/5. Mechanics/Items/The Codex Umbra.md

 Completing this 1-hour ritual replaces the sun with a negative counterpart.
 The sun winks out and darkness rules the land—a land dominated by a blazing black sun in a sky filled with red stars.

 This is a supernatural darkness, and all intelligent creatures who live on the surface of the Mundane World can sense it.
-All diurnal ^[Those who sleep at night and are awake during the day.] creatures with an Intelligence score greater than 5 gain darkness sensitivity, giving them disadvantage on attack rolls and Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception\|Perception]]) checks that rely on sight.
+All diurnal ^[[/5.
+Mechanics/Rules/Skills.md#Perception\|Those who sleep at night and are awake during the day.] creatures with an Intelligence score greater than 5 gain darkness sensitivity, giving them disadvantage on attack rolls and Wisdom ([Perception]]) checks that rely on sight.
 As the owner of the codex umbra, you do not suffer this sensitivity.
 However, while the Black Star blazes, you must sacrifice 1 Hit Die at the end of each hour.

 *Source: Strongholds and Followers p.
 249*